CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 People use different terms in different ways.
 Ask questions to understand their view, not just the term.
 I apologize if categories aren't helpful to you; they are to me

-Antipattern: mock purgatory

-- Isolation tests with 3+ levels of embedded mocks
-- Entirely coupled to implementation
-- Very hard to read to understand intent or get design feedback
-- Nobody thinks this is good; what do you do?

 DHH: acceptance test

 - Writing Software talk, TDD is Dead post
-- Good code is simple and easy to read
+- Good code is simple and easy to read.
+The code should be the documentation, not the tests.
 - I can get good code myself, no tests drive me there
-- Integration and acceptance tests are valuable to catch regressions; cover what's valuable
+- Integration and acceptance tests are valuable to catch regressions; only cover what's valuable
 - Unit tests are worthless
 - TDD causes design damage: code is more complex, harder to understand
 - "Is it easier to test?" isn't a good measure of success